-This help in establishing accurate stage and thus selecting an appropriate treatment for the disease.
+This helps in establishing an accurate stage and thus selecting an appropriate treatment for the disease.
 Hysterectomy is commonly employed for the management of endometrial cancer.
-In total hysterectomy, the entire uterus is removed keeping all other structures in place.
-In radical hysterectomy, the uterus along with associated tissues like parametria, uterus ligaments, part of the vagina, pelvic lymph nodes, and fallopian tubes and ovaries are removed.
+In a total hysterectomy, the entire uterus is removed keeping all other structures in place.
+In a radical hysterectomy, the uterus along with associated tissues like parametria, uterus ligaments, part of the vagina, pelvic lymph nodes, and fallopian tubes and ovaries are removed.

 The hysterectomy and BSO for endometrial cancer result in infertility and thus preferably carried out in postmenopausal women or those who do not wish to retain fertility.

-- Chemotherapy: Chemotherapy means treatment with anti-cancer drugs that kill or decrease the growth of rapidly growing cancer cells.
-It is considered to be the mainstay of treatment for advanced stage disease that has spread to distant body parts.
+Chemotherapy means treatment with anti-cancer drugs that kill or decrease the growth of rapidly growing cancer cells.
+It is considered to be the mainstay of treatment for an advanced-stage disease that has spread to distant body parts.
 Depending on the physician’s preference and patient’s condition, it may also be combined with other treatment options to accelerate the benefit achievement.
-It may be associated with side effects due to its effect on normal body cells apart from cancerous cells.
+It may be associated with side effects like nausea/vomiting, hair loss, fatigue, cytopenias, etc due to its effect on normal body cells apart from cancerous cells.

 It is very important to assess the benefits of each treatment option versus the possible risks and side effects before making a treatment decision.
-Sometimes patient’s choice and health condition are also important to make a treatment choice.
-Following are ultimate goals of treating endometrial cancer:
+Sometimes patient’s choice and health conditions are also important to make a treatment choice.
+Following are the ultimate goals of treating endometrial cancer: